pawelc/docs/toread_nn.md

-Graphical models: foundations of neural computation Sum–product networks: A new deep architecture Leveraging hierarchical parametric networks for skeletal joints based action segmentation and recognition
+Graphical models: foundations of neural computation Sum–product networks: A new deep architecture Leveraging hierarchical parametric networks for skeletal joints based action segmentation and recognition Stacked denoising autoencoders: Learning useful representations in a deep network with a local denoising criterion Parallel networks that learn to pronounce English text Scaling relationships in backpropagation learning
+What size net gives valid generalization
+On the complexity of polyhedral separability Perceptrons An Introduction to Computational Geometry